tsipkens/atems/README.md

 The software contains MATLAB designed to compare multiple methods of analyzing TEM images of aggregates.
-These include the particle correlation method (PCM), Kook, and manual methods.
+These include the pair correlation method (PCM), Kook, and manual methods.

 ----------------------------------------------------------------------